PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Application-Specific

 Because these scientific workflows are much larger than the workflows used in the experiments from Section~\ref{sec:adversarial_analysis}, we evaluate a smaller subset of the schedulers available in \FrameworkName: FastestNode, HEFT, CPoP, MaxMin, MinMin, and WBA.
 Performing these experiments for the rest of the schedulers remains a task for future work.
 For generating a benchmarking dataset, we use the WfCommons Synthetic Workflow Generator~\cite{data:wfchef} to generate random in-family task graphs and create random networks using a best-fit distribution computed from the real execution trace data.
 We also use this method to generate initial problem instances for \AAName.
-Then, we adapt \AAName's \textsc{Perturb} implementation as follows: \begin{itemize} \item \textbf{Change Network Node Weight}: Same as described in Section~\ref{sec:adversarial_analysis}, except the weight is scaled between the minimum and maximum node speeds observed in the real execution trace data. \item \textbf{Change Network Edge Weight}: This option is removed since network edge weights are homogeneous and fixed to ensure the average CCR for the given application is a specific value. \item \textbf{Change Task Weight}: Same as described in Section~\ref{sec:adversarial_analysis}, except the weight is scaled between the minimum and maximum task runtime observed in the real execution trace data. \item \textbf{Change Dependency Weight}: Same as described in Section~\ref{sec:adversarial_analysis}, except the weight is scaled between the minimum and maximum task I/O size observed in the real execution trace data. \item \textbf{Add/Remove Dependency}: This option is removed so that the task graph structure remains representative of the real application. \end{itemize} These adjustments to the \textsc{Perturb} implementation allow us to explore application-specific problem instances more realistically.
+Then, we adapt \AAName's \textsc{Perturb} implementation as follows: \begin{itemize} \item \textbf{Change Network Node Weight}: Same as described in Section~\ref{sec:adversarial_analysis}, except the weight is scaled between to the range of speeds observed in the real execution trace data. \item \textbf{Change Network Edge Weight}: Removed since network edge weights are homogeneous and fixed to enforce a specific CCR. \item \textbf{Change Task Weight}: Same as described in Section~\ref{sec:adversarial_analysis}, except the weight is scaled to the range of task runtimes observed in the real execution trace data. \item \textbf{Change Dependency Weight}: Same as described in Section~\ref{sec:adversarial_analysis}, except the weight is scaled between the minimum and maximum task I/O size observed in the real execution trace data. \item \textbf{Add/Remove Dependency}: Removed so that the task graph structure is representative of the real application. \end{itemize} These adjustments to allow us to explore application-specific problem instances more realistically.